25 Essential IELTS Line Graph Vocabulary for Band 7+

 Share

-That’s where vocabulary makes all the difference.
-Using the right verbs, adverbs, and connectors will not only help you describe a line graph more effectively, but also impress the examiner with your IELTS academic writing vocabulary.
+Using the right verbs, adverbs, and connectors will help you describe line graphs effectively, avoid repetition, and impress the examiner with formal academic writing.

 Why Vocabulary Matters in Line Graphs